vanflad/STAT545-hw-fladmark-vanessa/Homework 10/Homework_10.md

 #write new dataframe to file to save!
 ```

-For this final assignment, I've decided to incorporate the troubleshooting into where it's relevant to the code in the Rmd file, rather than at the end of the Rmd or only in the README on Github.
-I would therefore like to link to the relevant [Stack Overflow](https://stackoverflow.com/questions/3418128/how-to-convert-a-factor-to-an-integer-numeric-without-a-loss-of-information) question that I found when I was trying to figure out why the season numbers were jumping all over the place when attempting to use `as.numeric(always$SeasonNumber)` to convert a factor variable.
+Troubleshooting note: for the code just above `write_csv`, I would like to link to the relevant [Stack Overflow](https://stackoverflow.com/questions/3418128/how-to-convert-a-factor-to-an-integer-numeric-without-a-loss-of-information) question that I found when I was trying to figure out why the season numbers were jumping all over the place when attempting to use `as.numeric(always$SeasonNumber)` to convert a factor variable.

 Now that we've found all the offensive and non-offensive episodes and gotten the data on characters appearing in episode titles, it has been combined into one big neat and tidy dataframe named `always`, which I've also saved to file as `alwayssunny.csv` to play around with later when I will eventually need an R refresh!